School of Nursing

 889 Special Topics in Nursing (1–5).
 Topics directed by an authority in the field.

-928 Organizational Theories Applied to Nursing (3).
+928 Organizational Theories (3).
 Examines the major theoretical paradigms, perspectives, and issues in organization theory, particularly as applied to organizations providing health care services.

 930 Infants and Children at Risk (3).
 Applies the developmental science perspective to children at risk for health problems.
 Students examine conceptual models, design, measurement, and ethical issues involved in preventing or ameliorating these health problems.